zackman0010/grafana/contribute/breaking-changes-guide/breaking-changes-guide.md

 ![A table from the console bot showing how a changed number affects the Property, Location, and Diff of the breaking changes.](./breaking-changes-console-screenshot-2.png)

 **No breaking changes** (console view):<br />
 Seeing this suggests that while changes were made, most probably none of them were breaking.
-You are good to go! 👏
+You are good to go\! 👏

 ![A table from the console bot showing that there were no breaking changes.](./breaking-changes-console-screenshot-3.png)